Snehithkumarmatte/Snehithkumarmatte/README.md

 ---

-## 🌌 Outside of Code
+## Interests

-🚗 Cars & engineering
+Cars and automotive engineering
-🌌 Astronomy and space tech
+Astronomy and space technology
-📚 Learning how complex systems work
+Learning how large-scale systems are built and maintained

-> *I like building simple things that scale well.*
+> Building simple systems that scale well.

 ---

-## 📫 Reach Me
+## Contact

 <p align="center">
   <a href="mailto:snehithkumarmatte@gmail.com">